oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Modern browsers now have the Session History API (described in "Session history and navigation" of {{HTML}}), which provides a mechanism to modify the path and query string component of the URL without triggering a page reload.
-Additionally, CORS has widespread support and is often used by single-page apps for many purposes.
-This means modern browser-based apps can use the OAuth 2.0 Authorization Code grant type with PKCE, since they have the ability to remove the authorization code from the query string without triggering a page reload thanks to the Session History API, and CORS support at the token endpoint means the
+Additionally, CORS has widespread support and is often used by single-page applications for many purposes.
+This means modern browser-based applications can use the OAuth 2.0 Authorization Code grant type with PKCE, since they have the ability to remove the authorization code from the query string without triggering a page reload thanks to the Session History API, and CORS support at the token endpoint means the